hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Some of the functions supported by the program are specified in the sections below.

-NOTE: calling help on any of the function will get some basic usage info about them.
+Calling help on any of the function will get some basic usage info about them.

    help(function_name)

+The main data base / dataset maintained by this program is called edb (entities db).
 A Entity could refer to a mutual fund or index or ... one may load into this program.

 NOTE: When comparing entities, if they have been active for different amount of time